raspberrypilearning/custom-pi-desktop/en/step_2.md

 ![screenshot](images/custom-contrast.png)

-You can change these settings to get colours with better contrast so that the label text is easier to read.
+You can change these settings to get background and text colours with better contrast so that the label text is easier to read.

 --- task ---